Spexman Anamorphic Logo

 No, sequential contrast remains unchanged.

 Our goal is to have a ‘perfected product’ available sometime in Q1 of 2026.
-As we have up to this point, we will continue to keep you posted every step of the way.

-We will do our best to ship to wherever we possibly can to get the Spexman Anamorphic into enthusiast’s hands worldwide .
-(Please do keep in mind that we have no control on duty policies of various countries)
+We will do our best to ship to wherever we possibly can to get the Spexman Anamorphic into enthusiast’s hands worldwide.
+(Please do keep in mind that we have no control on duty policies of various countries).

 Be the First to Know